nualagr/dargan-health-foods/README.md

   attach the postal code to the customer's order using JavaScript.
 - Add more payment options, including 'Paypal' to improve the user experience.
+- Add an expiration-date field to the DiscountCode model.
 - Add an Order History template rather than reusing the Checkout Success page.
 - Add the ability for users to filter blogpost search results.